-What are these three things chickens don’t need for winter?
-Heated coops, extra light in the coop, and warm winter clothing.
+Here are the three things chickens don’t need for winter; heated coops, extra light in the coop, and warm winter clothing.
 Ok the third item is a bit of a joke.
 However, based on the popularity of several meme’s floating around social media, you would think that chickens are being mistreated if they aren’t wearing the latest sweater vest.
 More on that later.

 What are the Things Chickens Don’t Need for Winter

 Heat in the coop is a particularly touchy subject with some chicken keepers.
 When you live in an area that commonly experiences below zero, sometimes well below zero, temperatures for months at a time, you second guess your chicken’s ability to stay warm.
 And you might add a heat lamp or other heating device to the coop, because it makes you feel better.
 I can’t judge you on this.
 There have been a few times that I have also left a light on to add some heat, because I just felt better doing so.

 If you absolutely must add a heat lamp to the coop, make a safer choice.
 This lamp from Premiere is rated safer and more heavy duty for barn use.
 I knew the truth was, that they would be fine.
 But, we somehow occasionally fall into the trap of thinking chickens are like humans, or the family dog.
 Please be aware of the dangers of adding a hot light bulb to a coop full of birds, straw, and shavings.